VictorHeDev/BobaBae/README.md

 - Rendering and animations for Kevin and Vivian

 ### Day 2 - Research
 Day 2 will be devoted to research about how to set up canvas and how to render a playable screen with the correct dimensions on the webpage.
-I will need to configure Webpack and initialize my files on either Day 2 or Day 2.
+I will need to configure Webpack and initialize my files on either Day 2 or Day 3.
 Find/create a CSS reset file and create a template for my HTML file.
 Research how to animate the character sprites, collectable items, timer, and background image.
 How can I link events to DOM input/output?
+By using keyup/down events.

 Main goals:
 - Canvas API